darrenmothersele/stylex/README.md

 Now, browse to `http://localhost:8000` to see the website.

-Read about how to use the rest of the features [http://www.darrenmothersele.com/blog/2015/03/20/stylex-prototype-style-guide-tool/](on my blog).
+Read about how to use the rest of the features [on my blog](http://www.darrenmothersele.com/blog/2015/03/20/stylex-prototype-style-guide-tool/).